Question from Amber: Hi, Rick. I hope you can help me with something.

 The problem I’m having is when I copy a snippet of text with Ctrl+C and then paste it with Ctrl+V, any formatting (bold, italics, web links, etc.) are pasted into the document along with the text.

-Rick’s answer: This issue used to irritate me as well Amber, but I eventually found a solution.
-If you do your “pasting” by pressing Ctrl+Shift+V instead of the usual Ctrl+V, all formatting will be removed from the snippet and it will be pasted into your document as plain text.
+If you’ll start doing your “pasting” by pressing Ctrl+Shift+V instead of the usual Ctrl+V, all formatting will be removed from the snippet and it will be pasted into your document as plain text.
 Give it a try!

 It’s always worth a try regardless of which program you happen to be using.
 If it doesn’t work, you can always fall back on the old tried and true “paste into NotePad first” method.